Darren Osborne: Nancy Hayton

 Darren and Nancy begin a relationship when Darren, Nancy and Nancy's housemates begin online dating in December 2010.
 Darren is due to go on a date he has arranged and Nancy comes to watch him, Darren's date does not arrive.
 As the evening continues, the pair realise there is an attraction between them and agree to go home together.
 Dawson said that the pair have "always sort of hated each other" as they are opposites, explaining that "She's a feminist and he's a male chauvinist pig!"
 He felt for the pair to begin a relationship is a "case of opposites attracting - for some reason it works".
 Dawson added that through the pair's "pompous ways" they have both been through "hard times and been through them with each other because they've known each other for so long".
 He commented that the pair have "never seen eye-to-eye, but I think that when they sit down and chat they realise they have a lot more in common than they think.
 In the past they just didn't want to accept that".
 E4 described the relationship this way: "She's chalk and he's definitely more than a bit cheesy, but there you have it; Darren and Nancy (Dancy) are now officially an item!
 They’re the original odd-couple!"
-It is also confirmed that Darren interrupted Silas Blissett (Jeff Rawle) when Silas attempted to kill Nancy to death.
+It is also confirmed that Darren interrupted Silas Blissett (Jeff Rawle) when Silas attempted to kill Nancy.

 Dawson added that Darren is "totally in love with Nancy.
 Nancy has really calmed Darren down".
 Fox added, regarding the beginning of their relationship, "It was a relationship that came out of nowhere, but the writers and the audience were so charmed by Nancy and Darren together that it's kept going".
 When asked if they were surprised at being initially paired up Dawson said, "Yes, i was.
 The scene in which they got together was absolutely hilarious.
 Darren just looked up and there she was!" before Fox added "I never thought they were going to last, but we just went for it full throttle".
 Fox later explained that the pairing "was only ever intended to be quite a short-term thing".

 The pair become engaged after Darren proposes, although the proposal is accidental rather than planned.
 Dawson felt that it was too soon for Darren to consider marrying Nancy.
 Shortly after their engagement, Suzanne returns and announces she is expecting Darren's babies.
 Regarding Darren being the father of twin babies and if his relationship with Nancy would survive, Dawson felt the situation was too difficult for Nancy but for Darren it was fine.
 He felt that the story was "interesting" and hoped the pairing would survive as they have "something special".
 Darren and Nancy split up when he moves Suzanne and the babies into Nancy's flat.
 They resume their romance after Suzanne leaves and takes the children with her.